jesseVDwolf/libft-test-container/README.md

 # Libft-test-container

 A container with external testers and personal tests.
+It also includes the norminette, [norminetteplus](https://github.com/thijsdejong/codam-norminette-plus), valgrind and [include-what-you-use](https://github.com/include-what-you-use/include-what-you-use/tree/clang_9.0) to check for additional errors.
 > :warning: **Import note: this tester uses git submodules.
 Make sure to clone this repository with --recurse-submodules so that all external testers are also retrieved successfully**

 ## Usage